 This is wonderful walking country with the spectacular Pistyll Rhaeadr waterfall, one of the seven wonders of Wales, close by.
 The beautiful nearby lakes of Vyrnwy and Bala.offer water sport facilities and the Snowdonia National Park is just a short drive away.

 Just 2.5 miles from the pretty village of Llanrhaeadr, with its excellent selection of shops and welcoming country pubs.
 Asda deliver groceries ordered online to this address

 Ground floor: Living room with inglenook fireplace, wood burning stove and beams.
 Dining room/kitchen with beams and Welsh slate floor.
 Utility room.
 Shower room with toilet.
-First floor: 3 bedrooms: 2 double, one with 5ft bed the second double has the original pine floor with mats, 1 twin with original pine wood floor, mats and Z-bed.
+First floor: 3 bedrooms: 2 double, one with 5ft bed the second double has the original pine floor with mats, 1 twin with original pine wood floor and mats.
 Bathroom with shower over bath and toilet.